Basics (Star Trek: Voyager)

-"Basics" comprises the 42nd and 43rd episodes of the American science fiction television Star Trek: Voyager, the cliffhanger between the second season and the third season.
+"Basics" comprises the 42nd and 43rd episodes of the science fiction television Star Trek: Voyager, the cliffhanger between the second season and the third season.

 In this episode, the Federation starship Voyager, alone in the Delta Quadrant, is lured into a trap which leads to the ship being commandeered by the hostile Kazon, who forcibly remove the ship's crew to an inhospitable planet.

 This was a two-part episode, but in two different seasons; Part I aired on May 20, 1996 as the finale of Season 2 and Part II aired on September 4, 1996 as the opener of Season 3.
-The show was originally broadcast on the UPN network.
+The show was originally broadcast on UPN in the United States.

-Parts I & II were written by Michael Pillar and directed by Winrich Kolbe.
+Parts I and II were written by Michael Piller and directed by Winrich Kolbe.

+These are the last two episodes of Star Trek written by Piller, who left the series after the second season as the day-to-day executive producer of the series.
+He would be credited as a Creative Consultant for the remainder of the series' run, though his last contribution to the franchise would be Star Trek: Insurrection two years later.

 The episodes were also later released on VHS, LaserDisc, and DVD.

 Plot

 Part I

 Ensign Lon Suder, having been confined to his quarters for life as punishment for his murder of Crewman Darwin, has attempted to make amends by making several agricultural advancements.
 His homicidal tendencies seem to be well under control through the use of Vulcan mental disciplines learned from Tuvok.
 Seska calls Voyager stating that Commander Chakotay must rescue her and her newborn baby, since Culluh saw that the child was not his.
 Captain Janeway and Chakotay argue on whether or not to save his son, whether it is a trap or a real plea for help.
 In the ready-room, everyone thinks up ideas to fight the Kazon in the event of a trap.

 An apparent defector of the Kazon is soon found on a stranded ship and taken on board to Sickbay, and explains his predicament, although Chakotay remains suspicious — especially when he mentions Seska's death.
 As Voyager travels further into Kazon space, facing heavier attacks that seem focused at the same general area of the ship, the man commits suicide in a violent explosion, which severely damages Suder's quarters and disables several of Voyager's systems.
 As Voyager is overwhelmed by the Kazon, Lt.
 Paris takes a shuttle to find a Talaxian colony for aid.
 Voyager is boarded and taken over by Kazon forces.
 Captain Janeway attempts to activate the ship's self-destruct sequence to prevent the Kazon from taking the ship, but the system that controls this ability was damaged in earlier Kazon skirmishes, revealing the true strategy of the Kazon.